-The Court explains that, on 5 June 2017, the Governments of Bahrain, Egypt, Saudi Arabia and the United Arab Emirates severed diplomatic relations with Qatar and adopted a series of restrictive measures relating to terrestrial, maritime and aerial lines of communication with Qatar, which included certain aviation restrictions.
+The Court explains that, on 5 June 2017, the Governments of Bahrain, Egypt and the United Arab Emirates, as well as Saudi Arabia, severed diplomatic relations with Qatar and adopted a series of restrictive measures relating to terrestrial, maritime and aerial lines of communication with Qatar, which included certain aviation restrictions.
 Pursuant to these restrictions, all Qatar-registered aircraft were barred by the Appellants from landing at or departing from their airports and were denied the right to overfly their respective territories, including the territorial seas within the relevant flight information regions.
 Certain restrictions also applied to non-Qatar-registered aircraft flying to and from Qatar, which were required to obtain prior approval from the civil aviation authorities of the Appellants.
 According to the latter, these restrictive measures were taken in response to the alleged breach by Qatar of its obligations under certain international agreements to which the Appellants and Qatar are parties, namely the Riyadh Agreement of 23 and 24 November 2013, the Mechanism Implementing the Riyadh Agreement of 17 April 2014 and the Supplementary Riyadh Agreement of 16 November 2014, and of other obligations under international law.

-On 30 October 2017, pursuant to Article 84 of the Chicago Convention, Qatar filed an application and memorial with the ICAO Council, in which it claimed that the aviation restrictions adopted by Bahrain, Egypt, Saudi Arabia and the United Arab Emirates violated their obligations under the Chicago Convention.
-On 19 March 2018, Bahrain, Egypt, Saudi Arabia and the United Arab Emirates, as respondents before the ICAO Council, raised two preliminary objections.
-In the first, they argued that the ICAO Council lacked jurisdiction under the Chicago Convention since the real issue in dispute between the Parties involved matters extending beyond the scope of that instrument, including whether the aviation restrictions could be characterized as lawful countermeasures under international law.
-In the second, they argued that Qatar had failed to meet the precondition of negotiation set forth in Article 84 of the Chicago Convention, also reflected in Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences and, consequently, that the Council lacked jurisdiction to resolve the claims raised by Qatar, or alternatively that the application was inadmissible.
-By a decision dated 29 June 2018, the ICAO Council rejected, by 23 votes to 4, with 6 abstentions, the preliminary objections, treating them as a single objection.
+On 30 October 2017, pursuant to Article II, Section 2, of the IASTA, Qatar filed an application and memorial with the ICAO Council, in which it claimed that the aviation restrictions adopted by Bahrain, Egypt and the United Arab Emirates violated their obligations under the IASTA.
+On 19 March 2018, Bahrain, Egypt and the United Arab Emirates, as respondents before the ICAO Council, raised two preliminary objections.
+In the first, they argued that the ICAO Council lacked jurisdiction under the IASTA since the real issue in dispute between the Parties involved matters extending beyond the scope of that instrument, including whether the aviation restrictions could be characterized as lawful countermeasures under international law.
+In the second, they argued that Qatar had failed to meet the precondition of negotiation set forth in Article II, Section 2, of the IASTA, also reflected in Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences, and consequently that the Council lacked jurisdiction to resolve the claims raised by Qatar, or alternatively that the application was inadmissible.
+By a decision dated 29 June 2018, the ICAO Council rejected, by 18 votes to 2, with 5 abstentions, the preliminary objections, treating them as a single objection.